 Windows Ultra-Antivirus Description

-Windows Ultra-Antivirus is a rogue security program very similar to malware in the FakeVimes or WinWebSec families of malware.
+Windows Ultra-Antivirus is a rogue security program very similar to malware in the FakeVimes and a component of the family of malware.
 This fake security application is created to prey on inexperienced PC users.
-Windows Ultra-Antivirus will basically trick computer users into purchasing an expensive ‘upgrade’ for this bogus security program.
+Windows Ultra-Antivirus will basically trick computer users into purchasing an expensive 'upgrade' for this bogus security program.
 However, since Windows Ultra-Antivirus has no real way of removing malware from your computer, ESG malware analysts recommend against purchasing or installing this fake security application.
 Rather, Windows Ultra-Antivirus should be removed with the assistance of a trustworthy anti-malware application.

 The characteristic symptom of malware such as Windows Ultra-Antivirus is the appearance of multiple, constant pop-up notifications and alarming error messages on the infected computer.
 These will try to trick the victim into thinking that the computer is severely infected with malware.
 Windows Ultra-Antivirus will also generate symptoms which may include the following: